Deadly winter storms slam southern US | DW | 11.01.2020

 Heavy rains and high winds have swept across much of the soutern United States, causing several deaths and major power outages.
-Hundreds of thousands of passengers have been affected due to canceled flights.
+More than a thousand flights have been canceled.

-At least ten people died and more than 1,000 flights were canceled as winter storms wreaked havoc across southern US states, bringing high winds and unrelenting rain.
+At least 10 people died and travel was thrown into chaos as winter storms wreaked havoc across much of the southern United States and Midwest, bringing high winds and unrelenting rain.

 The NWS based in Birmingham, Alabama, tweeted that three people had been killed near Carrollton in Pickens County.